Battle for Brittany: Pockets attacked

-One assumed reason for the rapid advance of the Americans was that the Germans, had moved most of their forces back to the heavily defended ports, resulting in fewer troops in the interior than expected.
-These ports had been designated as fortresses to allow for their continued use by the Germans, to deny use by the Allies and finally if necessary to destroy and prevent them from ever being useful to the Allies.

-By the time the 20th Corps arrived in Nantes on August 6, its port facilities was in ruins.
-Also on the 6th, the Americans arrived at the outskirts of Brest, where fighting began and the city finally falling on September 18.
+One assumed reason for the rapid advance of the Americans was that the Germans had moved most of their forces back to the fortified ports, resulting in fewer troops in the interior than expected.
+These ports had been designated as fortresses to allow for their use by the Germans, to deny them to the Allies and finally if necessary to destroy and prevent them from ever being useful to the Allies.
+By the time XX Corps arrived in Nantes on August 6, its port facilities was in ruins.
+That day, the Americans arrived at the outskirts of Brest, where fighting began and the city finally falling on September 18.
 Similar problems were experienced at the pocket of St. Malo, where intelligence from the Resistance indicated a force of 10,000 Germans.
-The Americans encountered fierce opposition but they gradually advanced to the city's citadel, where the engineered defences meant that 1000-pound bombs were of little use.
-In desperation, the Americans prepared to drop napalm when the Germans finally surrendered.
+The Americans encountered fierce opposition but they gradually advanced to the citadel, where the defences were impervious to 1000 lb bombs.
+The Americans prepared to use napalm when the Germans finally surrendered.
 The Americans with the FFI faced a similar doggedness at the Brest pocket.
 Over 75 strong points in the city were attacked, but this proved to be slow-going and time-consuming.
-By the time of Germany's surrender on September 18, the Americans had lost 10,000 killed and wounded, whilst Brest was destroyed including its port, rendering it useless for Allies purposes.
+By the time of the German surrender on September 18, the Americans had suffered 10,000 killed and wounded, whilst Brest was destroyed.

 Stalemate

-Rather than risk the same at the Lorient and St. Nazaire pockets, the Americans simply surrounded these ports for the rest of the war, keeping the Germans isolated.
+Rather than risk the same at the Lorient and St. Nazaire pockets, the Americans surrounded these ports for the rest of the war, keeping the Germans isolated.
 Their surrender came at the end of the war.
 By that time, the need for these port facilities in Brittany had become redundant when the Port of Antwerp was captured.

-Post-campaign analysis
+Analysis

 This decision to use two armored divisions for the battle of Brittany has been criticised in hindsight, as they could have been used far more profitably in the rapid Allied advance eastward across France.
-Ironically, after so much effort, German sabotage proved so effective that the liberated Breton ports were unusable for the remainder of the war.
+After so much effort, German sabotage proved so effective that the liberated Breton ports were unusable for the remainder of the war.